thtrieu/deepgeo/README.md

 --schedule=train
 ```

-To make use of Cloud TPUs, please refer to [this Colab](https://colab.research.google.com/drive/1kJ3nI6-EYy38mDbbQWBEg8rEpbOuL0MX).
+To make use of Cloud TPUs and Google Cloud Storage, please refer to [this Colab](https://colab.research.google.com/drive/1kJ3nI6-EYy38mDbbQWBEg8rEpbOuL0MX) for an example.
 One can also run this [second Colab](https://colab.research.google.com/drive/1N55bMyX_p_NTskhRdRN8M0bsTLmFvCmK) in parallel to continously pick up checkpoints for validation set evaluation as well as monitoring training through Tensorboard.

 ## What's next?